studentinsights/studentinsights/.github/PULL_REQUEST_TEMPLATE.md

-# Who is this pull request for?
+# Who is this PR for?

+# What problem does it fix?

-# What does this pull request do?
+# What does this PR do?

 # Screenshot (if adding a client-side feature)